Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Implementation

 \subsubsection{FCI Operator}

-We crafted models for operators in Blender and defined their data structures upon importing them into Unity (Fig. \ref{fig:gate}).
-Each type of logic operator has an associated template, which includes the operator's cell positions, port positions, number of inputs, and a simulation function.
-The process of parsing the circuit begins with the final JSON format generated during the design stage, detailing all the logic operators in the circuit and their connections.
-The parsing function converts this description into an internal network structure, creating an instance of the circuit network.
-This process involves assigning a unique node to each logic operator, recording the connections (inputs and outputs) of each operator within the network, and generating network ports corresponding to each logic operator.
+We created operator models in Blender and defined their data structures upon importing them into Unity (Fig. \ref{fig:gate}).
+Each operator has an associated template, including cell/port positions, input count, and a simulation function.
+Circuit parsing starts with the final JSON format generated during the design phase, which details all logic operators and their connections.
+The parsing function converts this description into an internal network structure, instantiating the circuit.
+This process assigns a unique node to each logic operator, records connections, and generates network ports for each operator.